spigad/docker-tutorial/docs/intro/index.md

 ```

+###Check the differences with respect to the original image

 Once done type exit at the container prompt to leave the interactive session.
 Now let's run docker diff to see the difference between the base image and our container.